adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 8. Great, now we have to add the data of our cloned user back to the main folder but not yet! we have to mount our user, `sudo gocryptfs -allow_other /home/david_enc /home/david`.

-9. If it successfully mounted (you put the right password, /home/david is empty is currently empty) then you can now add the data from your cloned user to this one, run `sudo cp -a /home/david_temp/.* /home/david/`.
+9. If it successfully mounted (you put the right password and /home/david is currently empty) then you can now add the data from your cloned user to this one, run `sudo cp -a /home/david_temp/.* /home/david/`.

 10. To confirm if data has been successfully added, unmount /home/david, run`sudo fusermount3 -u /home/main;`, if that fails then run `sudo umount /home/main` and if that still fails then run `umount --lazy /home/main`.